syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/README.md

     The opensearch() destination posts log messages to OpenSearch using its HTTP endpoint.

-    HTTPS connection, password- and certificate-based authentication are supported.
+    HTTPS connection, password and certificate-based authentication are supported.
     The content of the events is sent in JSON format.
 ---